janux/janux-auth-angular-seed/README.md

 This project is still under construction.
 If you are interested in learning more, please send an email to pparavicini@janux.org, and come back soon.

+**Intalation.**

+This project depends on janux-persist , janux-people and janux-authorize.
+You need to provide the references inside the directory `server/vendor`.

+Then, you just need to call `npm install` in the project root directory.
+This commands prepare the project for both server and client.